Kumarobin/Latestrepo/README.md

-#This is my Latestrepo
+#This is my Latestrepo.
 Today is 19th june.
-today is funny day
+today is funny day.